mondeja/svg-path-bbox/README.md

 [ 5, 10, 7, 13 ]
 ```

-The bounding box returned is made up in the same way of `viewBox` SVG attributes: `[x0, y0, x1, y1]`.
+The bounding box returned is an array made up in the same way of `viewBox` SVG attributes: `[x0, y0, x1, y1]`.

 If the path contains curves, the result is an approximation.
-You can control the precission needed calculating bounding box of curves using the parameters `minAccuracy` and `maxAccuracy`, but keep in mind that increasing these numbers will result in a slower execution:
+You can control the precission needed calculating bounding box of curves using the optional parameters `minAccuracy` and `maxAccuracy`, but keep in mind that increasing these numbers will result in a slower execution:

 ```javascript
 const d = "M5 10c3 0 3 3 0 3z";